KevinKra/Notes/electronics/raspberryPi/readme.md

 1. should you be careful when working with `capacitors`?
 1. what is a `volt`?
 1. one `amp` equals how many `coulombs`?
+1. what is a `conduction band`?
+1. how does a `semiconductor's` electrons interact with conduction bands?
+1. what are the two main types of `transistors`?
+1. what does the `bipolar transistor` (BJT) acronym break out to?
+1. what are the two functions `transistors` perform?
+1. what are the protective case differences between small low power `transistors` and their higher power versions?
+1. higher power `transistors` are usually connected to what in order to dissipate heat?
+1. `transistors` have 3 pins, what are their letters and names?
+1. why do we use `transistors`?
+1. what is `current gain`?
+1. how can you use the `current gain` measurement to calculate the `Base` and `Collector` currents?
+1. what are the two (main) types of bi-polar transistors?
+1. describe the `NPN` transistor.
+1. describe the `PNP` transistor.
+1. what is `conventional current`?
+1. is `conventional current` correct?
+What is the correct flow and name?
+1. designs and diagrams always use what current flow?
+1. the `NPN` and `PNP` transistor types refer back to the semiconductor materials doped to create them.
+Which pins fit into which semiconductor materials in the two designs.
+1. what is `covalent bonding`?
+1. explain `p-type` and `n-type` doping.
+1. what `p-n junction`, where the `p` and `n` type materials meet is also called what?
+What happens there automatically?
+1. what happens when we connect a voltage source (like a battery) to the semiconductor?
+What special factors need to be considered regarding its voltage?

 #### Electronics Answers

 1. an `anode`, positive charge, is the `electrode` where electricity moves into.
 1. The `cathode`, negative charge, is the `electrode` where electricity is given out or flows out.
 1. A `control circuit` is a special type of circuit used to control the operation of a completely separate power circuit.
-A `main circuit` may have much higher voltage or current than what is appropriate for a `control circuit`, so they're divided.
+A `main circuit` may have much higher voltage or current than what is appropriate for a `control circuit`, so they're isolated.
-1. In electrical engineering, a `switch` is an electrical component that can disconnect or connect the conducting path in an electrical circuit
+1. In electrical engineering, a `switch` is an electrical component that can connect, or disconnect, the conducting path in an electrical circuit
-1. A `semiconductor` is a substance that has specific electrical properties that enable it to serve as a foundation for computers and other electronic devices.
+1. A `semiconductor` is a material that has specific electrical properties that enable it to serve as a foundation for computers and other electronic devices.
 A `semiconductor` is a material product **usually comprised of silicon**, which conducts electricity _more_ than an insulator, such as glass, but _less_ than a pure conductor, such as copper or aluminum.
-1. A `semiconductors` conductivity and other properties can be altered with the introduction of impurities, **called doping**, to meet the specific needs of the electronic component in which it resides.
+1. A `semiconductor's` conductivity and other properties can be altered with the introduction of impurities, **called doping**, to meet the specific needs of the electronic component in which it resides.
 1. A `transistor` is a type of a semiconductor device that can be used to both conduct and insulate electric current or voltage.
 A `transistor` basically acts as a switch and an amplifier. **In simple words, we can say that a `transistor` is a miniature device that is used to control or regulate the flow of electronic signals.**
-1. in a `p-type semiconductor`, the majority charge carriers are holes (which are positive), thus moves from higher potential to lower potential.
+1. the space where a `p` and an `n` type semiconductor materials touch is the `p-n junction`?
+1. in a `p-type semiconductor`, the semiconductor material is "doped" so that there is space for electrons to move.
+When surrounded by `n-type semiconductor` material (which is "doped" to have too many electrons), photons from emitted light hit the semiconductor material and electrons move across the n-type to p-type to n-type which creates a flow of electrons.
 The majority charge carries in an `n-type semiconductor` are electrons (which are negative), thus moves from lower potential to higher potential.
 1. `insulators` consist of atoms with a stable outer atomic (valence) shell.
 By contrast, a `conductor's` protons (nucleus) have a loose, or weak bond, with the electrons in their outer valence shell.
 As consequence of this weak bond, electrons can translate across a circuit's conductive material from one atom to the next.
 1. a `semiconductor` has properties of both a `conductor` and `insulator`.
 It typically serves as an insulator **until some outside force alters the behaviors of it's electrons** and it performs like an `conductor`.
 1. Typically, `low resistance` in the electrical testing industry is referring to any resistance values below 1 ohm. **The lower the resistance, the higher the current flow.**